-Glen Sturtevant grew up in a middle class home in rural Spotsylvania County.
-He learned the value of hard work while working through high school at his neighborhood grocery store.
+Glen Sturtevant grew up in rural Spotsylvania County, where he learned the value of hard work while working through high school at his neighborhood grocery store.
 As a young man, Glen was very involved in Scouting, and after demonstrating his commitment to community service and servant leadership, he was awarded the rank of Eagle Scout.

 As a proud product of Virginia public schools, Glen knows first hand the benefits of learning from excellent teachers in neighborhood schools alongside students from diverse backgrounds.
 After graduating high school, Glen attended Catholic University and met his future wife Lori.
 They quickly became college sweethearts, and after graduation Lori and Glen were married.
 As a schoolteacher, Lori put Glen through George Mason University School of Law.
 In law school, he served as an editor for the school’s legal journal and helped prosecute criminals in the Fairfax Commonwealth Attorney’s office.